GSoC 2018 Reports: Integrate libFuzzer with the Basesystem, Part 1

 used -DSANITIZER_CXX_ABI=libc++

-and -DCLANG_DEFAULT_CXX_STDLIB=libc++
+and -DCLANG_DEFAULT_CXX_STDLIB=libc++ flags to

 eliminate some compilation errors while compiling the LLVM